 Reaching Kids in Mexico

 There are over 33 million children in Mexico today under the age of 15.
 Many are illiterate.
 They benefit from Awana program materials that are easy to read and accompanied by eye-catching visuals.
 Because of high unemployment, many children do not have fathers in the home as the men have sought work out of the country.
 In Mexico City alone, some estimates put the number of street children at 600,000.
 Women need their churches to help them in teaching and discipling their children.
 Awana Mexico is able to come alongside through local churches to help with these needs.
 Since the first club began there in 1985, the gospel of Christ has shown each child in Awana that he or she is precious to God and created especially by Him!

 Every week, Awana Mexico reaches 8,372 children with the gospel in their heart language through 166 clubs.

 Awana is a proven program for reaching kids with the gospel.
 But it disciples the rest of the church through equipping the Awana club leaders, a need particularly felt in Mexico’s emerging evangelical church.
 Each Awana program is built upon leadership that is trained to reach children, like those who use our Leader-Based Strategy (LBS) curriculum.
 National missionaries, who understand the complexity of their countries, assist the churches which use the Awana program.

-In Mexico, there are two missionary couples and three coordinator couples serving the churches with Awana clubs.
+In Mexico, there are four missionary couples and two coordinator couples serving the churches with Awana clubs.
 They help the churches to implement the program and train the leaders.

 Changing the World in Mexico